ChrisJD/HMD-Stereoificator/Release/Stereoificator/README.txt

 ---------------------------------
 ////    HMD-Stereoificator, a fork of VIREIO PERCEPTION    ////
 ---------------------------------
-This ALPHA quality software.
+ALPHA quality software.
 Expect many bugs and problems.
 There are many things that are in worse shape than the current Vireio release.
 For example, Skyrim doesn't work at all currently with this fork.

 - DO NOT USE ONLINE with any game that has cheat prevention (VAC, Punkbuster, any mmo, etc) since the driver could be detected as a hack which may get you banned.